top of page

 Key to the City Recipient

-On April 15, 2016, I traveled to Niagara Falls, Canada, to participate in the Stair Climb for Children’s Cancer, hosted by the Canadian Cancer Society.
-Prior to the event, I learned about a long-standing course record—set 32 years earlier by the late Canadian Olympic cyclist Gord Singleton.
-Fueled by my passion for pushing limits and my competitive nature, I gave everything I had during my climb and crossed the finish line with a new course record of 3 minutes and 21 seconds (3:21).
-As a result, I had the opportunity to meet the Mayor of Niagara Falls, Jim Diodati, who told me I would be presented with the key to the city the following year.
+On April 15, 2016, I traveled to Niagara Falls, Canada, to compete in the Stair Climb for Children’s Cancer hosted by the Canadian Cancer Society.
+Prior to the event, I learned about a long-standing course record set 32 years earlier by the late Canadian Olympic cyclist Gord Singleton.
+Fueled by my competitive nature and passion for pushing limits, I gave everything I had during the climb and crossed the finish line with a new course record of 3 minutes and 21 seconds (3:21).

-I firmly believe that what’s for you is for you—and there is nothing anyone can do to change that.
-My advice to all of you is simple: stay ready so you don’t have to get ready.
-As Seneca once said, ‘Luck is what happens when preparation meets opportunity.’
+I firmly believe that what’s meant for you will always find its way to you.
+My advice to others is simple: stay ready so you don’t have to get ready.
+As Seneca once said, “Luck is what happens when preparation meets opportunity.”

 Leading the climb.png